 Whatever terms are adopted or adapted, we need to make the distinction between measurement of who we target, who we actually reach, and the difference it makes.
 The conceptual diagram below represents that people targeted by an intervention may not always be reached by aid, whereas others untargeted may be reached.

-For example, an HIV/AIDS program may target 100,000 people in 20 communities for an awareness raising campaign.
-The program’s theory of change identifies at the output level 100,000 people reached by one form of messaging; at the outcome level, a change in attitude (receptivity to condom use) and behavior (actual condom use); at the impact level, the program seeks an improvement in condition by reducing HIV prevalence.
+For example, at the output level, an HIV program may reach 100,000 people with messaging; at the outcome level, this messaging can result in a change in attitude (receptivity to condom use) and behavior (actual condom use); and at the impact level, an improvement in condition by reducing HIV prevalence.

 However, the campaign may not reach all of the target population, and reach others not targeted.
 Furthermore, for those people reached, not all may have the desired attitudinal and behavior changes.
 The measurement and assessment of these higher level results require evaluation methods that go beyond counts of people reached.

 The key is not to confuse or conflate the issue by combining two levels of measure for two different levels of results – people reached versus people positively impacted.
 Thus, my preference for “people reached.”